evmos/docs/docs/protocol/evmos-cli/index.md

 ```

 <!--
-TODO: The docekr setup is missing a script that lets you run a local node -> requires a better description
+TODO: The docker setup is missing a script that lets you run a local node -> requires a better description

 ```bash
 # To initialize